 I know, we're forgetting about the darkroom.
 People get creative with making this space as well.
-Lots of printers start off in their bathroom, using the shower as a washout booth and a bulb for exposure.
+Lots of printers start off in their bathroom, using the shower as a washout booth and a DIY LED Exposure Bulb for exposure.
 This works, you just need to be careful what you're putting down your drain.
 Otherwise, some set aside a space in their garage or basement for a light-safe environment and wash their screens in their backyard.
 It's all about figuring out what's best for you.
-Next week, we'll dive more into the ideal setup for these spaces.
-Stay tuned!

 Take the step.
 Take the risk.
 Your brand starts here.
 Your brand starts now.
 And that’s just the beginning!

 Ready to take the plunge?
 Here are a few resources to help you and your new business so you can hit the ground running.

 - How to Build a Clientele for Your New Screen Printing Business

 - The Lifestyle of Owning a Screen Printing Side Business